Extremities (film)

 Extremities is a 1986 American drama film directed by Robert M. Young and written by William Mastrosimone, based on his 1982 off-Broadway play of the same name.
 The film stars Farrah Fawcett, Alfre Woodard, Diana Scarwid, and James Russo.

-Both Fawcett and Russo had appeared in the stage play (Fawcett taking over a role originated by Susan Sarandon), and Fawcett received a Golden Globe nomination for Best Actress for her performance in the film.
+Both Fawcett and Russo had appeared in the stage play (Fawcett taking over a role originated by Susan Sarandon).
+Fawcett received a Golden Globe nomination for Best Actress for her performance in the film.